The Ultimate Guide to Finding a Startup Job

 Getting rich – The startup world is not for you and you probably want to stay in your current gig.
 Joining a startup as a non-founding employee is rarely the best risk-adjusted path to wealth.
 The vast majority of startups fail and even with a successful exit, early employees will only get outsized returns if the company has a multi-billion dollar exit, which is exceedingly rare.
 The reality is that the risk-reward tradeoff is almost never worth it for startup employees, whether they join early or later.
 Only founders are adequately compensated for the risk they are taking.
 So if your goal is to get rich, either start a company or stay at Google/Goldman.

 Chasing “clout” – If your goal is to build your brand/network/resume and preserve your optionality, join a fast-growing growth-stage (series B or later) company and stay there through an exit (IPO or acquisition).
 I have noticed that being an “early” employee at an already-successful company gives people an undeserved amount of credit.
-E.g. if you had joined Snowflake a few years ago, a time when they were already well-funded and growing fast with hundreds of employees, you would now be considered a “genius.”
+E.g. if you had joined OpenAI a few years ago, a time when they were already well-funded and growing fast with hundreds of employees, you would now be considered a “genius.”
 This isn’t necessarily the path that optimizes for wealth or learning, but it most definitely will give you a gold star on your resume and make it very easy to join another company or raise money for your own.

 Solving a problem – If you are mission-driven, joining a startup can be one of the more interesting and high-impact things you can do.
 Figure out if there is a problem in the world you have a deep desire to solve (e.g, climate change, access to affordable mental health), and see if there is a startup that is working to solve it.
 This type of alignment will not only make your search easier, but will allow you to really thrive in a new role.